org-mushroom-kingdom/ttn-workflows/README.md

 - CHANGELOG-ttn-frontend-v1.1.txt (has 'ttn' in it, when the expected ttn_type should be 'frontend')
 - CHANGELOGfrontend-1.1.txt (has '1.1' in it, when the release_version should be 'v1.1')

+#### **CHANGELOG File Quantity Check**

+When assessing the changed files in a pull request, the workflow will assess how many potential CHANGELOG files there are.
+A potential CHANGELOG file is any file that begins with the substring "CHANGELOG" in this case.
+In the event the amount of potential CHANGELOG files is NOT 1, the workflow will evaluate this as a failure (even in a scenario where a properly-named CHANGELOG file may be present amongst other potential CHANGELOG files)

 #### **TODO SOME HEADER HERE**